General notes on implementation

 Moderation support and technical help: Do not lose sight of the students participating online in a livestream.
 Keeping an eye on everything at once is extremely demanding.
 Let a member of staff or a research assistant in the front row support you.
 This person observes the zoom meeting on a laptop, can moderate the meeting, draw your attention to questions and comments or point out technical problems in the transmission.

-Patience and prudence: In the summer semester, we as KIT have jointly faced the challenges of online teaching in a short time.
+Patience and prudence: We as KIT had to face the challenges of online teaching during a short time.
 This worked especially well, as we all dealt with each other with a lot of patience and prudence.
 Now this is once again necessary.
 The hybrid scenarios require a short-term introduction of new possibilities and a certain amount of improvisation.
 There will always be problems, hardware will suddenly not work or behave differently, and the media technology in the lecture halls is ready to support you with possibilities that have not been used to this extent before, so that hybrid teaching is possible.
 In return, please bring patience and understanding with you if something doesn't work out as desired at the first attempt.

 Mutual support: The central support is provided by manuals, webinars and the guides on this website.
 Unfortunately, individual support in the area cannot be provided from a central point.
 Therefore there is an intensive communication with multipliers and the faculties.
 Certainly there are people in your environment at the faculty or institute who are particularly well versed in the subject.
 Please contact them or support other people in your environment with your knowledge and experience.